ngarusov/Section-8_The-Soccer-League/README.md

 -record WLT class
 teams[]
 ## Team/Game method
-- The team and game method we have a teams and game class respectively
+- The team and game methods have a teams and game class respectively
 - within a data field of the teams class we instantiated teams names, win,loss,& tie totals, total goals scored, and total goals allowed
 - within the data field and constructor of the games class we instantiated, id,temperature, away and home team, away & home score
 - getters are for getting the value of the variables we instantiated, and setters to set the value for the variable